Rumer (musician): 2012–2013: Boys Don't Cry

-2014–2015: Into Colour, B Sides & Rarities and Love is the Answer
+2014–2015: Into Colour, B Sides and Rarities and Love is the Answer

-Rumer released her second album of all original material, and her third total studio album, Into Colour on 10 November 2014 in the UK, Ireland and Japan, peaking at #12 on the UK Charts.
+Rumer released her second album of all original material, and her third total studio album, Into Colour on 10 November 2014 in the UK, Ireland and Japan, peaking at No. 12 on the UK Charts.
 The record was then released worldwide in early 2015 by Atlantic Records.
 The first song to be released from the album was "Dangerous", which takes Rumer in a more disco direction.
 The song was made available on her SoundCloud page in September 2014.

 In 2015, Rumer released a collection of unreleased tracks and B-sides from her back catalog entitled, B Sides & Rarities.
 The collection features collaborations with the likes of Dionne Warwick, Stephen Bishop and Michael Feinstein.

 On 11 December 2015, Rumer released a four-track EP entitled Love is the Answer.

-2016–2019: This Girl's in Love (A Bacharach & David Songbook)
+2016–2019: This Girl's in Love (A Bacharach and David Songbook)

 Rumer's fourth album, released under the East West Records label, features Rumer's take on select tracks from the songbook of Burt Bacharach and Hal David.
 It was released on 25 November 2016.
 Rumer remarked about how this album "was one she couldn't have made five years ago" and that how she felt that she had the right "emotional palette" to draw on the songs she recorded.
 It was produced by her husband and producer Rob Shirakbari at Capitol Studios in early 2016.
 In October, Rumer played her first London gig in over 2 years at London's Cadogan Hall.

 Rumer contributed to Trevor Horn's album Reimagines the Eighties, released in January 2019.